port-labs/port-docs/docs/guides-and-tutorials/iam-permissions-guide.md

 :::tip Don't know how to build automations?
 Check out our [guide](https://docs.getport.io/actions-and-automations/define-automations/) on how to build automations!

-Now you'll go ahead and deploy the automation defined below, remembering to fill in your Github Organization ID in the <YOUR_GITHUB_ORG> field.
-The automation checks the
+Now you'll go ahead and deploy the automation defined below.
+Remember to fill in your Github Organization ID in the <YOUR_GITHUB_ORG> field.

 <details>
     <summary>Revoke Expired Permissions Automation</summary>